hujhax/austin-improv-wiki/Troupes/Beach Ball Concussion.md

 We chest-butt each other when we get mad, but we have yet to figure out if a chest-butt involves chests, butts, or both.</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>We start with a suggestion from the audience that inspires a 1-3min story spine that will, in turn, inspire the rest of the show.
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We start with a suggestion from the audience that inspires a 1-3min story spine that will, in turn, inspire the rest of the show.
 We often do narrative, but we can do montage if that makes for a more rounded night of improv. </blockquote>

 ## More Information
 * [The troupe's web site.](http://www.facebook.com/BeachBallConcussion)